Garrrett219/Syringe-Holder/README.md

 ## Folder Instructions
 * Device Pictures includes images of the motor device as well as our additional device which is being inserted.
-* Fusion-Cad Files includes all of the fusion 360 files used during this project.
+* Fusion Files includes all of the fusion 360 files used during this project.
 * Protocol Process includes a video animation of how our device is properly inserted into the motor.
 I reccomend starting here to better understand the process.